univention/ucs-appliance-container/docs/README.PRIVILEGES.md

 [^1]: Update for Docker >= 25.0.0: It is recommended to mount the control groups with read/write permission ( ``` docker run ... --volume /sys/fs/cgroup:/sys/fs/cgroup:rw ... ``` ).

+[^2]: Update for Docker >= 28.0.0: It is recommended to mount the control groups with read/write permission ( ``` docker run ... --cgroupns host ... --volume /sys/fs/cgroup:/sys/fs/cgroup:rw ... ``` ) and run the container in the Docker host's cgroup namespace.

-[^2]: Update for Podman >= 3.1.0 and/or a fresh installed fedora >= 37 (container runs from root user), maybe you don't need to fix your system for CgroupsV1.
+[^3]: Update for Podman >= 3.1.0 and/or a fresh installed fedora >= 37 (container runs from root user), maybe you don't need to fix your system for CgroupsV1.
 [Run Podman with systemd support ... podman run ... --systemd true](https://docs.podman.io/en/latest/markdown/podman-run.1.html#systemd-true-false-always).